Knowing Keyword Research is Great!

 A big wrong!

-According to the latest SEO techniques in 2021, the main factors now are the “User intent” and the most important “user experience”.
+According to the latest SEO techniques in 2023, the main factors now are the “User intent” and most important “user experience”.

-It is a fact that if you want to rank on a particular keyword that has high volume and you write only 100-200 words content on it that satisfies user intent then you can rank on it.
+It is a fact that if you want to rank on a particular keyword that has high volume and you write only 100-200 words of content on it that satisfies user intent then you can rank on it.

 Let’s take an example:

 I searched the word “planning” on Google and I found these results:

 The no.2 position SERP has only 200 words of content written on the page and still ranking on the keyword which has 6730000 volume and high competition.

 Because this blog satisfies the intent of the user by providing informative knowledge on the topic of “planning”.